-Guiding Principle 5: Course Should be Completed Prior to First Work Assignment opportunity to complete the course as early as possible, preferably prior to their first work assignment.
+Guiding Principle 5: Course Should be Completed Prior to First Work Assignment

-Research has indicated that students actually attend the core course after different lengths of time on the job (ranging from zero to about eight months).
-It is recommended that newly hired POs, ACOs, and JCOs be provided with the
+Research has indicated that students attend the core course after different lengths of time on the job (ranging from zero to about eight months).
+It is recommended that newly hired POs, ACOs, and JCOs be provided with the opportunity to complete the course as early as possible, preferably prior to their first work assignment.